MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 - either a String literal ``"com.mycompany.myconstantkey"``
 - or a ``static final String`` field resolved as a String constant

-The String value is converted to the desired type using conversion rules described by the :ref:`[BON] <esr-specifications>` API.
+The String value is converted to the desired type using conversion rules described by the :ref:`[BON] <runtime_bon>` API.

 .. _if_constant_removal: